 If you use Chrome, then you have probably seen it deliver a notification — or, at least, you've been to one of those sites that spams you with repeated requests to enable them, yuck.
 According to some changes spotted by Chrome Story at the Chromium Gerrit, that notification system could be picking up the ability to schedule notifications for the future.
 Read More

 Late yesterday IFTTT saw a huge update.
 There are more than 30 new services tied to the automation tool via the new Data Access Project, including a ton of government and travel data sources.
 There is even a new Google Photos service that interfaces with the platform, as well as a VoIP feature for applets that use the phone service.
 Now you can set up IFTTT alerts on subjects like the economy and public transit, as well as upload images to Google Photos.
 Read More

 TriggerTrap, a remote DSLR trigger app that's already made a name for itself among iOS users, hit the Play Store today (with an Amazon App Store launch coming soon), bringing some impressive remote controls to DSLR-toting Android users.

 If your Android device relies on your interaction with it in order to do things, you're seriously missing out.
 There are several options that allow you to cut the cord, so to speak.
 The popular options have long been Locale and Tasker but, as you can see from their market pages, you have to be fiscally dedicated to the tasks they perform.
 In addition to that, these applications (Tasker especially) can be somewhat (read extremely) intimidating in the level of control they give you and the sheer volume of options at your disposal.
+If you're looking for something a bit simpler but still really powerful as well as significantly more free, AutomateIt might be just the tool you need.
 Read More